ALADIN-$\alpha$ -- An open-source MATLAB toolbox for distributed non-convex optimization: Implementation Details

 \subsection{Scaling Matrices}

-A simple Heuristic for the sequences $\{\Sigma_i^k\} \succ 0$ and $\{\Delta^k\} \succ 0$ is to start with certain (usually diagonal) initial matrices $\Sigma_i^0, \Delta^0$ and to multiply them by a factor $r_\Delta,r_\Sigma > 1$ in each iteration, i.e.
+A simple heuristic for the sequences $\{\Sigma_i^k\} \succ 0$ and $\{\Delta^k\} \succ 0$ is to start with certain (usually diagonal) initial matrices $\Sigma_i^0, \Delta^0$ and to multiply them by a factor $r_\Delta,r_\Sigma > 1$ in each iteration, i.e.

-This routine is successfully used in previous works.\cite{Engelmann2019,Engelmann2020c} An alternative option for choosing the sequence $\{\Delta^k\}$ is based on the consensus violation for each individual row in \eqref{eq:consCnstr}.
+These routines have been successfully used in previous works.\cite{Engelmann2019,Engelmann2020c} An alternative for choosing $\{\Delta^k\}$ is based on the consensus violation for each individual row in \eqref{eq:consCnstr}.
 The idea here is to increase the corresponding $\Delta _{ii}^k$ to drive the corresponding consensus violation to zero.
-This technique is common in algorithms based on augmented Lagrangians, cf. \cite[Chap 4.2.2]{Bertsekas1999}.
+This technique is common in algorithms based on augmented Lagrangians, cf. Bertsekas\cite[Chap 4.2.2]{Bertsekas1999}.
 Mathematically this means that we choose

 with $\gamma \in (0\; \;1)$ and $\beta > 1$.
 In ALADIN-$\alpha$ we choose $\beta= 10$ and $\gamma = 0.25$.
 This rule can be activated by the option \texttt{DelUp} and is able to accelerate convergence of ALADIN-$\alpha$ substantially in some cases.